 5. You become aware of new opportunities

 Not having realistic and attainable goals is like being lost in the middle of the forest without a map!
 It’s easy to become disoriented and even frustrated if you don’t have a destination to reach.

 The same happens in your professional life: goals give you the focus and strength you thought you didn’t have.

 Goals also help you open to many opportunities that didn’t cross your mind before.
 Picture this: your team is aiming to grow and double in size by next year, and you’re in charge of onboarding new team members.

 As you teach your new colleagues the methodologies and techniques inherent to their jobs, you realize you have a talent for teaching.

 Suddenly, your mind opens to the possibility of going into a mentoring position or even making a career shift and becoming a teacher!

 That’s the power of realistic goals; they open up new opportunities down the road.

 6. Setting realistic goals will change your life

-Having objectives and several milestones along the way helps us stay motivated and focused during the journey.
+Having objectives and several milestones along the way help us stay motivated and focused during the journey.
 And at the end of the day, this is what brings us life-changing benefits.